WilliamBonvini/PolimiNotes/Database_2/notes.md

 # Notes of Database 2

-*A series of not yet structured notes on the course of Database 2 as taught in Politecnico di Milano by Sara Comai.*
+*A series of not yet structured notes on the course of Database 2 as taught in Politecnico di Milano by Sara Comai during the academic year 2018/2019.*

 <div style="page-break-after: always;"></div>